Key facts to inform your coverage of visible difference to help you ensure your reporting is sensitive, accurate and non-discriminatory.

 He first became involved with Changing Faces as a child and is now a fantastic ambassador speaking out about important issues such as appearance-related hate crime, as well as guest hosting the Changing Faces podcast, Voices of Visible Difference.

-Our campaigners, like Natalie and Atholl, come from across the UK.
+Our campaigners, like Sultan and Zelda, come from across the UK.
 They are a diverse group with a range of experiences to share about living life with a visible difference.
 You can find out more about our volunteer campaigners on our dedicated page.

-Below are some of our key media spokespeople.
+Our Chief Executive is our main spokesperson for Changing Faces.
 Contact the media team using the details at the top of the page if you would like us to comment on something or would like to arrange an interview.

 Heather Blake is Chief Executive at Changing Faces.
 Heather is passionate that Changing Faces listens carefully to those who we support, and that the voices and experiences of our community are at the heart of everything the charity does.

 Before Changing Faces, Heather was Director of Support and Influencing at Prostate Cancer UK.
 In this role, she was responsible for leading their service delivery and work to ensure that men with prostate cancer have access to the best treatments and care.